top of page

 The verb 'veer' has its origins in Middle English and can be traced back to the Old French word 'virer,' which means 'to turn' or 'to change direction.'
 This Old French term, in turn, is believed to have its roots in the Latin word 'vertere,' which also means 'to turn' or 'to change.'
 When we use the word 'veer' today, we are describing the sudden change in direction or course, often referring to the movement of objects, vehicles, or even people.
 The etymology of 'veer' reflects the historical connection between the act of turning and shifting direction, which is still captured by the word's usage in modern English.

-Quiz: Find the meaning of the verb veer:
+Find the correct meaning of the verb veer:

 Try Again!